 The North Carolina Department of Insurance :Regulates the insurance industry throughout the state.
 The department licenses and monitors insurance providers, educates consumers, and handles complaints.
 You can contact the department with questions about insurance requirements, provider options, and instructions for making a claim in North Carolina.
 You can reach Consumer Services toll free at 1 (855) 408-1212.

-Shopping for home insurance can be frustrating—but there’s a way to make the process less strenuous.
-With Obrella, getting the home insurance coverage you need is quick and easy.
+Shopping for home insurance can be frustrating but there’s a way to make the process less strenuous.
+With Obrella, getting the homeowners coverage you need is quick and easy.
 You can call an experienced insurance professionals, talk about your situation, and go over your options to determine exactly what coverage you need.
 You’ll even have the ability to bind your policy while you’re on the phone!

 Are you ready to find a comprehensive home insurance policy for your North Carolina home?
-Call 855-462-2213 today to talk to an insurance agent.
+Call [mapi-phone-link /] today to talk to an insurance agent.